yig/webgpu_raii/README.md

 ## Debugging

-If you run into trouble, you can `#define DEBUG_WEBGPU_RAII` and you'll see a print statement with the pointer.
-The release function won't actually be called, so memory will be leaked instead.
+If you run into trouble, you can `#define WEBGPU_RAII_DEBUG` and you'll see a print statement with the pointer.
+You can further `#define WEBGPU_RAII_LEAK`, and then the release function won't actually be called.
+Memory will be leaked instead.

 ## Regenerate